-Her special interests include art writing, new art from the UK, new perspectives on Andy Warhol, and understanding how ‘the Gothic’ aesthetic might be defined and identified in contemporary art.
+Her special interests include art writing, new art from the UK, new perspectives on Andy Warhol, and understanding how ‘the Gothic’ aesthetic might be defined in contemporary art.

 In 2005 Williams co-authored The Art Book for Children, which has been translated into 10 languages and was awarded Children’s Illustrated Book of the Year by the English Association.

 In 1994 Williams moved to London from Milan, Italy, where she was Managing Editor of Flash Art International.
-She holds a doctorate in architecture from the University of Milan, and a PhD in art history with the Open University on defining the Gothic in contemporary art.
+She holds a doctorate in architecture from the University of Milan, and a PhD in art history with the Open University on defining ‘the Gothic’ in contemporary visual culture.
 Curatorial projects include ‘History Stripped Bare’, at Vilma Gold Gallery, London, ‘London Orphan Asylum’ (co-curated with Clare Manchester), ‘Arte all’Arte’ (co-curated with Roberto Pinto), ‘Strange Days, British Contemporary Photography’, Claudia Gian Ferrari Gallery, Milan.